Samsung/tizen-docs/docs/application/dotnet/guides/multimedia/camera.md

 After you have finished working with the camera, stop the camera and clean up the application environment:

-1. If auto-focus is switched on, switch if off using the `StopFocusing()` method of the [Tizen.Multimedia.Camera](https://developer.tizen.org/dev-guide/csapi/api/Tizen.Multimedia.Camera.html) class:
+1. If autofocus is switched on, switch if off using the `StopFocusing()` method of the [Tizen.Multimedia.Camera](https://developer.tizen.org/dev-guide/csapi/api/Tizen.Multimedia.Camera.html) class:

     ```
     camera.StopFocusing();